Booligoosh/codetheweb.blog/_posts/2020-06-15-javascript-localstorage.md

 ![The key "user" has the value of "[Object object]"][object-object-img]

 Oops!
-That's not we want!
+That's not what we want!

 It looks like this because when you convert an object to a string using `toString`, it gives using a string with a value of `"[Object object]"`.
 This isn't very helpful!